Rock-n-Block/connect-wallet-lib/readme.md

 ```

 **updates**:
-    1. Now you don't need to set `nativeCurrency`, `rpc`, `blockExplorerUrl` to `network` field, they are includes into the lib.
+    1. Now you don't need to set `chainName`, `nativeCurrency`, `rpc`, `blockExplorerUrl` to `network` field, they are includes into the lib.
 If you pass this fields they will be used in the config.

 List of `Native currencies`:
 | chainId | Native Currency                          |